EUDR reporting guide for SMEs (Updated Dec 2025)

 What the regulation aims to do

 The EUDR is part of the EU’s Green Deal agenda to combat global deforestation (see EUDR pillar page for more details).
 It ensures EU consumption of certain products no longer drives deforestation or forest degradation.
 In practice, the law prohibits placing specific high-risk commodities on the EU market (or exporting them) unless they are verified “deforestation-free” and produced in accordance with local laws.
-To do so, it requires companies to submit a due diligence statement through the EU’s centralised information system, formally declaring that: due diligence has been properly conducted; the product meets EUDR requirements; and supporting documentation is available on request.
+Depending on your role and size, this could include submitting a full due diligence statement, completing a simplified declaration, or keeping records that prove compliance and origin.
+You must be able to show that your products meet EUDR standards and that supporting information is available if requested by authorities.

 What businesses it applies to